irsbugs/pdp11-code/README.md

 000200
 000062
 ```
-Then next part of the program that started at address 1000 is to set the priority in the PSW to be less that 4 so an interrupt from the keyboard is at a higher level and may occur.
+The next part of the program that started at address 1000 is to set the priority in the PSW to be less that 4 so an interrupt from the keyboard is at a higher level and may occur.
 By default simh/pdp11 seems to start with the PSW at 340 which is priority 7.
 ```
 MOV # 140 (priority 3) to PSW address of 177776
 012737